 Consider integration tests

-Contrary to unit tests, integration tests don’t enjoy the same sexiness of unit tests.
+Contrary to unit tests, integration tests don’t enjoy the same appeal of unit tests.
 They’re harder to write; take more time to run and depend on many real components (not mock objects).
 So, even when they fail, the failure cause is not obvious as opposed to unit tests.
 However, once you set up an integration test, it will take much longer to touch it again compared to unit tests.
 Removing an integration test altogether will be even rarer.
 When a new requirement comes into play, you probably will need just to adjust the corresponding integration test by defining a new “arrange”, “act” or “assert” step.
 If you have a good integration tests base, you have a stronger safety net that gives you a lot of flexibility to change your code.
 Think about upgrading the framework you use to a new, state-of-the-art, major version of it.
 For example, upgrading your ASP.NET MVC 3 application to ASP.NET 1.0 Core.
 It may even seem straight-forward if you make a careful analysis of the relationships between architectural points of one version of the framework to the other.
 But, how do you guarantee that everything is working as expected?
 And ever heard of analysis paralysis?
 Think about refactoring a part of the system into a design pattern which makes sense to apply to your code today.
 Of course, all these considerations are based on the assumption that your software is expected to have high reliability.
 By the way, reliability is, in my opinion, the greatest asset of a software.
 Everybody hates software that crashes or that gets worse with new updates.
 Everybody also hates slow software etc. But software is a means to an end.
 And users will love a piece of software which won’t let them down.

 Integration tests are very close to domain-level requirements.